 When it comes to things to do in Cancun, some are downright cheesy.
 Things like Aztec game reenactments are fun with the right mindset, so I was ready to embrace the tacky at Xcaret’s dinner show (the Xcaret Mexico Espectacular) near Playa del Carmen.

 Xcaret is the original “eco-archaeological park” in the Riviera Maya and the best way I can describe it is a Mexican Epcot.
-It’s a huge park with attractions like a re-created Mayan village, cemetery, folk art museum, zoo, aviary, butterfly garden, and more.
-It would take all day, if not two, to see it all.
+It’s a huge park with so many attractions it would take all day, if not two, to see it all: